 If sensitivity persists beyond 72 hours, contact your clinic.

-Professional teeth whitening in Turkey typically saves up to 70% compared to UK private dental costs.
-Those savings exist because of lower operating costs -- rent, staffing, overhead -- not because of lower-quality materials or less qualified dentists.
+Professional teeth whitening in Turkey typically costs a fraction of UK private dental rates.
+That gap exists because of lower operating costs -- rent, staffing, overhead -- not because of lower-quality materials or less qualified dentists.

 Turkish dental graduates complete a rigorous five-year programme.
 Istanbul clinics serving international patients invest heavily in equipment and certifications because medical tourism is intensely competitive.
 The same Philips Zoom and Opalescence systems used in Harley Street practices are standard in certified Istanbul clinics.